Did you know that some people don’t believe we landed on the moon?

 Don’t fall for it.

-This “throw everything at the wall and see what sticks” strategy is weaksauce.
-Best word I could think of.
+Weaksauce is the best word I can summon for this “throw everything at the wall and see what stucks”.
 It’s remarkably similar to the way conspiracy theorists go about “debunking” the moon landing.

-And the defenses are similar.
+The defenses are similar, too.
 Although it feels ludicrous to slog through a litany of supposed mistakes in the Bible and correct them one by one…well, if there are answers, then there are answers.
-And like the moon landing, the defenses are systematic while the criticisms are scattershot.
+Like the moon landing, the defenses are systematic while the criticisms are scattershot.
 (The reverse is true of the Book of Mormon, for example.)

 As Christians, we believe the Bible is the inerrant, infallible, and authoritative Word of God.
 People have been trying for centuries to disprove that.
 It hasn’t worked.
 Don’t be thrown by how much of our society is built around the belief that it has.